codatio/codat-docs/docs/integrations/bank-feeds/sage-bank-feeds/sage-bank-feeds-setup.md

    POST /companies/{companyId}/connections/{connectionId}/connectionInfo/bankFeedAccounts
    ```

-   In the request body, specify a list of bank accounts.
-For example, to add two credit card accounts, send the following request (all fields shown are required):
+   In the request body, specify a bank account.
+For example, to add a credit card account, send the following request (all fields shown are required):

    ```json
       {